Living and Dying

 |Rank Value 3000||5187 (the previous plus this rank value (3000))|

 |Rank Value 5000||10187 (the previous plus this rank value (5000))|

 Recovery and Disability

 A character who has slipped to rank value 0 Fortitude (or Willpower) has a longer road ahead, however.
-Even if rescued at the last minute by some agency or another, such characters are at risk of suffering permanent disabilities.
-When this occurs, the character must pass an ACT roll on each trait and power they possess, the failure of which indicates that the rank value in question has suffered a significant decrease.
+Even if rescued at the last minute by some agency, such characters are at risk of suffering permanent disabilities.
+When this occurs, the character must pass an ACTION roll on each trait and power they possess, the failure of which indicates that the rank value in question has suffered a significant decrease.

 Gaining (and losing) Fortune

 As a character moves through life, they experience a myriad of different events.
 How one responds to such events helps to define a character - perhaps more so than what's on their character sheet.
 After all, actions do speak louder than words, and one's actions invariably have an effect on others.
 Thus, a character's actions may cause them to either gain or lose Fortune, depending on their ethos.

 As stated in the Traits portion of the rules, a character begins play with an amount of Fortune equal to the sum of their Intellect, Awareness, and Willpower rank values.
 This sum may be used in one of two fashions during play - as is determined by one's Gamemaster.

 The first implies that this represents a character's inherent luck.
 As such, a character always begins an adventure (not necessarily an individual game session) with a like amount of Fortune, which he or she may spend to manipulate die rolls.
 This Fortune may not be saved, and cannot be dedicated to either a permanent team pool or an advancement pool - though a 'one shot' style team pool can make use of this Fortune.